 Read More: Best Women Empowerment Movies of All Time

 ‘All I Wanna Do’ was a great and funny movie.
 The movie had a great cast: Kirsten Dunst, Gaby Hoffman, Lynn Redgrave, Rachael Leigh Cook, Heather Matarazzo, and Matt Lawrence.
 This movie is about Miss Godar’s School For Girls, and when Odette comes, she meets Verena and all of her friends and becomes a part of a club that meets in the attic of the school.
 Then, when Miss Godard’s school is to become a coed school, the girls have something to say about it and plan to ruin the Ambros School for Boys permanently!
 This is a real feel-good comedy.

 The storyline of the movie is depicted through the eyes of John Milton AKA Spud.
 The film is narrated by Spud, who explains the ins and outs of his world to the audience.
 This by itself is unique and allows us to relate to the character.
 But the movie is so much more than its humor.

 Read More: Best Cricket Movies of All Time

 4. Lost and Delirious (2001)

 This movie is about following your beliefs and living what you feel.
-It is about recognizing what you “live for”. going after it with all that you are, and righteously being destroyed if you do not succeed.
+It is about recognizing what you “live for” going after it with all you’ve got.
+Naturally, one is destroyed if they do not get what they set out to achieve.
 It’s a movie so well-crafted and beautiful that it’s kind of funny the way director Lea Pool manages to make a movie that grows every time in beauty and intensity without losing the focus in real life, real feelings.
 It’s a brilliant movie, a must-see.

 Read More: Best Dance Scenes in Movies